jvde-github/AIS-catcher/README.md

 cmake ..
 make
 ```
+For the SDRPlay the software needs to be downloaded and installed from the website of the manufacturer.
+Once installed, the AIS-catcher build process automatically includes it in the build if available.
+For Windows, cmake provides two options as library source.
+The first is to install all the drivers via PothosSDR from [here](https://downloads.myriadrf.org/builds/PothosSDR/).
+Simply open the directory with the AIS-catcher files in Visual Studio then the cmake file will locate the installation directory and link against these libraries.
+The alternative is to use VCPKG which currently only has the libraries for the RTL-SDR and ZMQ (see next section as well).
+Simplest of course remains to download the Windows binaries from above.

-### Microsoft Visual Studio 2019+ via Visual Studio (RTL-SDR only)
+### Microsoft Visual Studio 2019+ via solution file (RTL-SDR/ZMQ only)

 Ensure that you have ```vcpkg``` [installed](https://vcpkg.io/en/getting-started.html) and integrated into Visual Studio via ```vcpkg integrate install``` (as Administrator).
 Then install the rtl-sdr drivers as follows:
 ```
-vcpkg install rtlsdr rtlsdr:x64-windows
+vcpkg install rtlsdr rtlsdr:x64-windows ZeroMQ ZeroMQ:x64-windows
 ```
-The included solution file in the mscv directory should allow you to build AIS-catcher with RTL-SDR support in the Visual Studio IDE.
+The included solution file in the mscv directory should allow you to build AIS-catcher with RTL-SDR/ZMQ support in the Visual Studio IDE.

 ## Container images